-If I haven’t broken the rule on purpose, the ‘should’ judgement comes later, based on someone’s reaction, or by someone telling me directly that I’ve done something wrong.
+If I haven’t broken the rule on purpose, the ‘should’ judgement comes later, based on my own judgement, someone’s reaction, or by someone telling me directly that I’ve done something wrong.

-If I agree with them, or the consequences of my action bother me, guilt can follow.
+If I agree with that judgement, or the consequences of my action bother me, guilt can follow.

-But I have to say, from doing my own Emotional spring clean over 20 years ago, my learning was so profound that I can't remember the last time I felt guilty.
-Nowadays, I get the learning from the event, without the emotion attached and I make more comfortable choices.
+But I have to say, from doing my own Emotional spring clean over 20 years ago, my learning was so profound that I can't remember the last time I felt guilty about something for very long.
+Nowadays, I get the learning from the event immediately I feel a hint of the emotion so I can let it go.